ZixaunZhao/COVID-19-Protective-Behavior-Cross-National-Analysis/README.md

 Link 2: https://github.com/OxCGRT/covid-policy-tracker

-- After opening link 1, click on the folder named "Data" on the homepage, and then find the following 7 data files: "australia.zip",  "brazil.csv", "canada.zip", "china.csv", "india.csv", "united-kingdom.zip", and "united-states.zip".
+- After opening link 1, click on the folder named "Data" on the homepage, and then find the following 7 data files: `australia.zip`,  "brazil.csv", "canada.zip", "china.csv", "india.csv", "united-kingdom.zip", and "united-states.zip".
 Download these files and ensure they have the file structure required for this project.
 Some files may need to be unzipped.